jannecederberg/disqus-notify-content-author/README.md

 # WordPress Comment Notify

-Notifies WordPress post/page author of comments posted.
+Notifies [WordPress](http://wordpress.org) post/page author of comments posted.
 Works with standard WordPress comments as well as when using [Disqus Comment System](http://wordpress.org/plugins/disqus-comment-system/).

 Operation is based on registering a function for the action/hook <kbd>wp_insert_comment</kbd>.
 In the hook function the <kbd>wp_mail</kbd> function is called.

-Tested with WP 3.8.1 and WP's Disqus plugin version 2.7.4.
+Tested with WP 3.8.1 and WP's [Disqus plugin](http://wordpress.org/plugins/disqus-comment-system/) version 2.74.

 ## Usage